-4.5.2 Oscillator Circuits and External Clock Input Stage
+5.5.2 Oscillator Circuits and External Clock Input Stage

-The ATAR092-C/ATAR892-C series consists of four different internal oscillators: two RC-oscillators, one 4-MHz crystal oscillator, one 32-kHz crystal oscillator and one external clock input stage.
+The ATAM894 series consists of four different internal oscillators: two RC-oscillators, one 4-MHz crystal oscillator, one 32-kHz crystal oscillator and one external clock input stage.

-4.5.2.1 RC-oscillator 1 Fully Integrated
+5.5.2.1 RC-oscillator 1 Fully Integrated

-For timing insensitive applications, it is possible to use the fully integrated RC oscillator 1.
+For timing insensitive applications, it is possible to use the fully integrated RC-oscillator 1.
 It operates without any external components and saves additional costs.
 The RC-oscillator 1 center frequency tolerance is better than $\pm 50\%$ over the full temperature and voltage range.
-The basic center frequency of the RC-oscillator 1 is $f_0 \approx 3.8$ MHz.
-The RC oscillator 1 is selected by default after power-on reset.
+The basic center frequency of the RC-oscillator 1 is $f{O} \approx 4.0$ MHz.
+The RC-oscillator 1 is selected by default after power-on reset.

-Figure 4-13.
+Figure 5-13.
 RC-oscillator 1

-4.5.2.2 External Input Clock
+5.5.2.2 External Input Clock

-The OSC1 or OSC2 (mask option) can be driven by an external clock source provided it meets the specified duty cycle, rise and fall times and input levels.
-Additionally the external clock stage contains a supervisory circuit for the input clock.
-The supervisor function is controlled via OS1, OS0 bit in the SC register and the CCS bit in the CM register.
+The OSC1 or OSC2 can be driven by an external clock source provided it meets the specified duty cycle, rise and fall times and input levels.
+Additionally, the external clock stage contains a supervisory circuit for the input clock.
+The supervisor function is controlled via the OS1, OS0 bit in the SC register and the CCS bit in the CM register.
 If the external input clock is missing for more than 1 ms and CCS = 0 is set in the CM register, the supervisory circuit generates a hardware reset.

-Figure 4-14.
+Figure 5-14.
 External Input Clock